zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 - Publish speaker bios.
 - Gain insight about your webinar attendance through webinar reports.

 Webinars are enabled by default in your Teams environment.
-Learn more about managing who can schedule webinars for your business.
+[Learn more](https://learn.microsoft.com/en-us/microsoftteams/set-up-webinars) about managing who can schedule webinars for your business.
 XXX THERE IS NO LINK FOR THE LEARN MORE HERE

+XXX from Angela: Added the link, but I think the format isn't correct.

 ## Teams Phone with Calling Plan